-- a) Proposals for a new community centre on Wilkes Field will be supported, for the benefit of the entire Parish and catchment area. - b) Details of number of rooms, range of facilities, flexibility of indoor spaces, relationship to outdoor spaces, access arrangements, and likely number of storeys are to be determined by a separate consultation process outside of the NDP. - c) Proposals for the new building and associated community space and facilities should be sensitive to its built and landscape setting and meet sustainable travel principles to access the facilities, minimising the requirement for additional car parking. - d) Developer contributions to support this project will be expected.
+- a) Proposals for a new community centre on Wilkes Field will be supported. - b) Proposals for the new building and associated community space and facilities should be sensitive to its built and landscape setting and meet sustainable travel principles to access the facilities, minimising the requirement for additional car parking.

 - 8.13 The availability of accessible and flexible public indoor space in Cranbrook has heretofore been limited.
 It is vital that the parish residents have access to such a facility in order to make the most of the local community spirit, keeping in mind the many groups which offer a variety of physical, mental, spiritual, cultural and artistic opportunities.
 Some local groups have indicated that they do not have the ability to grow due to their limited options for meeting space.
 Providing a new community centre would give these groups the facilities they need to survive and expand, while encouraging the formation of new groups which have previously been discouraged by the lack of facilities available to them. - 8.14 A central community space will create a hub of activity within the town and wider parish, leading to enhanced social cohesion and improved mental and physical health.
-A revised plan for the already allocated site for a community centre in Cranbrook is being progressed in response to public consultation. - 8.15 On 31st August 2016 Tunbridge Wells Borough Council granted planning permission on Wilkes Field and former Cranbrook Engineering Sites for the construction of a community centre and 28 dwellings.
+A revised plan for the already allocated site for a community centre in Cranbrook is being progressed in response to public consultation.
+Details of number of rooms, range of facilities, flexibility of indoor spaces, relationship to outdoor spaces, access arrangements, and likely number of storeys are to be determined by a separate consultation process outside of the NDP.
+Where appropriate, and in accordance with the national policy approach, developer contributions will be sought to assist with the development of this important initiative. - 8.15 On 31st August 2016 Tunbridge Wells Borough Council granted planning permission on Wilkes Field and former Cranbrook Engineering Sites for the construction of a community centre and 28 dwellings.